willhunt914/CirclePython/README.md

 ### Reflection
-The assignment was kind of hard because I think VS code was down but if it wasnt I think it would have worked hopefully.
+This assingment was not hard because I already had all the code and the wiring the main thing is I just had to make sure that my wires were in the right pin.